 When to Plant

 Timing is tricky; Trey gives some tips on timing under each heading.
-You can start seeds indoors this month (February) and plant seedling after the upcoming cold snap.
+You can start seeds indoors this month (February) and plant seedling too, if you are willing to protect them as needed.
 As a rule of thumb, the plants resulting from directly sowing seeds will be more acclimated and be able to withstand colder temps without much damage.
 However, because soil temps are still low in February and this time of year is usually pretty wet, the seeds can rot before sprouting.

 We suggest one of two plans; either start your seeds for these cool season crops indoors now then plant outside between by mid-March or purchasing seedlings or transplants and plant outside by mid-March.
 This is a general rule of thumb; you can get more specific by looking at the days to maturity from seed sowing numbers in parenthesis by each crop heading below.
 Crops like lettuce have a short maturation time and can be started later; brussels sprouts need to get growing soon to beat the heat.